 Tip: Join Amazon Family and get 20% off diapers when ordered through Subscribe & Save.
 This is a fantastic deal!
 Through Amazon Family you also get discounts on fruit/vegetable pouches (a toddler favorite!) and many other baby-related products.

-I prefer a wipe that isn’t scented (because I don’t trust the chemicals in most scented products) and that gets a lot of crap in one swoop.
+I prefer a fragrance-free wipe (because I don’t trust the chemicals in most scented products) that gets a lot of crap in one swoop.
 We primarily use the Honest Company wipes, Babyganics wipes and WaterWipes.
-I’m also a fan of Huggies One and Done wipes.
+I’m also a fan of these wipes that are free of all the yucky stuff you don’t want to put all over your baby’s skin!
+The Huggies One and Done wipes are very popular.

 Diaper Pail / Trash